-At a time when we should be coming together to make our communities stronger and solve big challenges, Americans are feeling increasingly divided from each other, uncertain about the future and skeptical of democracy’s promises.
+At a time when we should be coming together to make our communities stronger and solve big challenges, Americans are feeling increasingly divided, uncertain about the future and skeptical of democracy’s promises.

 Our plan

-To accelerate a movement that revitalizes civic health and bolsters democratic institutions across the country, we first need to demonstrate that we can do this work effectively in our own Washington communities and neighborhoods.
-We are uniquely positioned to advance this work in Washington and inspire national change: the UW has a track record of serving as a nonpartisan, trusted partner in solving problems at the state and local level, as well as a strong network of partners throughout Washington’s counties, local districts, school districts and more.
+To accelerate a movement that revitalizes civic health and bolsters democratic institutions across the country, we must first demonstrate our ability to work effectively within Washington’s communities and neighborhoods.
+We are uniquely positioned to advance this work in Washington and inspire national change.
+The UW has a track record as a nonpartisan, trusted partner in solving problems at the state and local level, supported by a strong network of partners throughout Washington’s counties, municipalities, school districts and more.

 To strengthen our connections and our communities, we are simultaneously investing in three areas of civic life and culture that depend on and affect each other.